maierbn/opendihu/examples/electrophysiology/neuromuscular/cubic_tendon/readme.md

 - tendon_quasistatic
 - tendon_linear_quasistatic

-Linear or non-linear is given by the material properties of the tendon and refers to the relationship between the stress S and the strain E. The material parameters must be chosen accordingly in the `variables.py`file:
+Linear or non-linear is given by the material properties of the tendon and refers to the relationship between the stress (S) and the strain (E).
+The material parameters must be chosen accordingly in the `variables.py`file:

 - linear tendon: `tendon_material= "SaintVenantKirchoff"`
 - non-linear tendon: `tendon_material= "SaintVenantKirchoff"`

 Dynamic or static (quasistatic just means we solve a static problem for each timestep) has to do with wether we neglect inertia forces or not.
 For large inertia forces it is necessary to use the dynamic solver.
+Choose configuration file accordinly:

+- dynamic: `settings_tendon.py"`
+- quasistatic: `settings_tendon_quasistatic.py`

 > **Warning**
 > The `HyperelasticitySolver` used to output before and after calling the non-linear solver.
 In order not to get the output duplicated I have commented the output before calling the non-linear solver.

 ## Bulk force and external forces

-A bulk force is appled on the whole body ( eg. gravity), why a external force is a force applied to the surface.
+A bulk force is appled on the whole body ( eg. gravity), whereas a external force is a force applied to the surface.

 The body force is included in the configuration by `"constantBodyForce": variables.constant_body_force` .

 The external force is included in the configuration as a Neumann boundary condition.

 **Constant traction**

-The most likely scenario is that we have a constant force pulling from one of the extreme of the tendon.
+The most likely scenario is that we have a constant force pulling from one of the extremes of the tendon.
 This can be add in the configuration as follows:

 ```
 "neumannBoundaryConditions":   variables.elasticity_neumann_bc,
-"divideNeumannBoundaryConditionValuesByTotalArea": False,         # if true we divide by the area
+"divideNeumannBoundaryConditionValuesByTotalArea": False,         # if True, we divide by the area
 ```

 where